Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Signoff

-The next time I write, I will have a short video to share.
+The next time I write, I should have a short video to share.
 And guess what, the marketing team at my new publisher asked for it!
-I have never been involved at this level for any of my prior books, and have to believe that it bodes well for the release of Wicked River.
-You'll see some shots of our brand new, still-sleeping-on-air-mattresses home (oh, yes, we moved...more on that next time too), and I will also tell you more about the unbelievably outside-the-box marketing approach Sourcebooks is taking with Wicked River.
+I have never been involved at this level for any of my prior books, and have to believe that this bodes well.
+You will see some shots of our brand new, still-sleeping-on-air-mattresses home (oh, yes, we moved...more on that next time too), and I will also tell you more about the unbelievably outside-the-box marketing approach Sourcebooks is taking with Wicked River.

 Cliffhanger!
-'Cause, hey, I'm a thriller author after all.
+Hey, I'm a thriller author after all.

 Love from the Hills of Wedeskyull,